 The Electronic Materials Research Group at MIT (EMAT) is the research laboratory led by Lionel C. Kimerling, Thomas Lord Professor of Materials Science & Engineering, Jurgen Michel, Senior Research Scientist, and Anu Agarwal, Principal Research Scientist at MIT's Materials Research Lab/ Microphotonics Center.

-EMAT actively explores silicon-based microphotonics, or the control of light at extremely small scales using integrated devices built in silicon (or a variant of silicon such as silicon nitride).
+EMAT actively explores silicon-based microphotonics.
+Microphotonics is the control of light at the micron scale using integrated devices built in silicon or a variant of silicon such as silicon nitride, silicon carbide, or silicon dioxide.
 So why are we the electronic materials group if we work in photonics?
-Good question.
-Silicon-based photonics is a technology that promotes the convergence of electronic and optical devices to produce integrated solutions for application-specific problems, such as signal interconnection, signal sensing and image sensing.
-So we know the name can be can be a little confusing, but it's because we work at the intersection of photonics and electronics.
-Clear as mud?
+Silicon-based microphotonics is a technology that promotes the convergence of electronic and optical devices to produce integrated solutions for application-specific problems, such as signal interconnection, signal sensing and image sensing.
+Therefore we're the electronic materials group but we work at the intersection of photonics and electronics.
 Check out our "What do we do?" and "Projects" pages to get a better feel for what we're all about.

-You can also check out our "People" pages to learn more about the folks that make EMAT go on a daily basis.
-There's also many groups we're related to or associated with, so here's a few links if you want to learn more about a few of those groups:
+You can also check out our "People" pages to learn more about the folks that make EMAT go on a daily basis, or take a look at our "Publications" section to see a regularly updated list of most recent work.
+Finally, there are many other entities we're related to, associated with, or in fact are in charge of, so here's a few links if you want to learn more about them as well: